Here is a link to a SS class that presents much of the same material.

 A Reformed Baptist use of Jeremiah 31

-Baptists will say that the abrogation of the principle in view is implicit in Jeremiah 31:34: “…they will all know me….”, which they say means that the New Covenant is made only with believers who know the Lord.
+Baptists will say that the abrogation of the principle in view is implicit in Jeremiah 31:34: “…they will all know me….”, which they say means that the New Covenant is established only with those who savingly know the Lord.
 Accordingly, they reason that we should ensure as best as possible to administer the New Covenant only to those who profess faith in Christ, which infants cannot do.
-The problem they run into with this line of reasoning is that the verse does not teach that the covenant is only made with those who possess belief!
+The problem they run into with this line of reasoning is that the passage does not teach that the covenant is only established with those who possess cognizant faith!
 The promise of Jeremiah 31 is a promise of greater fidelity (verse 32), greater empowerment (verse 34), and a greater depth of knowledge (verse 34).
 It does not address the qualification for covenant entrance.
 Verse 34 does not speak to the question of with whom the covenant would be established.
 It merely teaches that those with whom the covenant is established will indeed “know the Lord.”
 In passing we should note that under the older economy all those with whom the covenant was established would come to know the Lord.
 So, the difference in view cannot pertain to the exclusion of infants from the outward administration of the covenant promise.
-It must pertain to something else, such as the depth of knowledge of the Lord and / or the missionary explosion promised to Abraham as it relates to relatively all knowing the Lord.
+It must pertain to something else, such as the depth of knowledge of the Lord if not also the missionary explosion promised to Abraham as it relates to the elect from all nations coming to know the Lord.

 Before considering what it means in that context to “know the Lord” we must first appreciate that verse does not teach us that the covenant will be made only with true believers after they believe.
-At the very least, if Baptists were correct, then the knowledge of the Lord would not be a blessing of the covenant but rather something that first must be obtained in order to enter into covenant!
-Moreover, the verse cannot possibly exclude infants from covenant entrance who will grow up to “know the Lord” because the verse does not imply a change in qualifications for covenant entrance, but rather it speaks to the increase of blessings that will be received by those with whom God establishes the New Covenant.
+At the very least, if Baptists were correct, then knowledge of the Lord would not be a blessing of the covenant promise to the elect but rather something that first must be obtained in order to enter into covenant!
+The verse cannot possibly exclude infants from covenant entrance who will grow up to “know the Lord” because the verse does not imply a change in qualification for covenant entrance, but rather it speaks to the increase of blessings that will be received by those with whom God establishes the New Covenant.
 The verse is not speaking of a new qualification for entering into the covenant; rather it is speaking about something different that will occur under the newer economy as compared to the older economy for those who will be in covenant.